omeka-s-modules/ExtractMetadata/README.md

 - When adding a media, the module will automatically extract metadata from the file, save the metadata alongside the media, and map metadata to resource values.
-- When editing a media or batch editing media, the user can choose to refresh the extracted metadata and/or map metadata to resource values.
+- When editing a media or batch editing media, the user can choose to refresh the extracted metadata and/or map metadata to resource values, as well as delete the extracted metadata.
-- When editing an item or batch editing items, the user can choose to refresh extracted metadata of child media and/or map metadata to resource values.
+- When editing an item or batch editing items, the user can choose to refresh extracted metadata of child media and/or map metadata to resource values, as well as delete the extracted metadata.

 ## Extractors: